violayang/oci_agent_adk/readme.md

 > The ADK provides an AgentClient class to simplify handling authentication and management of agent resources.
 Four authentication types are supported.
 The API key authentication is the default and most common method for authenticating with OCI services, and this is what we will be using in this project.

+> Your OCI config file must be located at `~/.oci/config`.
+Ensure that this file is properly configured by following this OCI documentation: https://docs.oracle.com/en-us/iaas/Content/API/Concepts/sdkconfig.htm

 ### Configuring your .env (config) file
 > Rename the adk_projects/config/sample_.env to adk_projects/config/.env